Personal Bankruptcy in Nevada

 Additionally, repayments would be determined by the amount of debt, wages, and assets.
 Therefore, filing a ch 13 reduces the amount of money that you pay each month.
 Your bills are also paid in a chapter 13.
 From credit cards, auto loans, student loans, and medical bills to certain IRS debt and repossession debt.
 Your bills are paid within the chapter 13 plan.

 To file a chapter 13 bankruptcy you must have a job and show regular monthly income.
-Chapter 13 personal bankruptcy is not as widely used as the aforementioned chapter 7 personal bankruptcy.
+Chapter 13 personal bankruptcy is not as widely used as the aforementioned chapter 7 personal BK.
 However, it is the 2nd most used chapter of bankruptcy when considering bankruptcies filed in Nevada.

 Filing an Emergent Personal Bankruptcy in Las Vegas